travisbrown/dhallj/README.md

 (Note that we could use dhall-scala to avoid the use of `Array` above.)

+#### Classpath imports

+We support an extension of the spec which allows you to also import expressions from the classpath using the syntax `let e = classpath:/absolute/path/to/file in e`.
+The semantics are subject to change as we get more experience with it but currently it should generally have the same behaviour as an absolute path import of a local file (but files on the classpath can import each other using relative paths).
+This includes it being protected by the referential sanity check so that remote imports cannot exfiltrate information from the classpath.

 ### dhall-imports-mini

 The other implementation is dhall-imports-mini, which is a Java library that